Sasha-Malik/course-search/README.md

 1. A verification process for logging in.
 2. A way to moderate the comments and the process of addition of new courses.

-## Sasha

-One of my roles was creating the layout of the entire web application.
-Using javaScript I made the courses appear in a container as cards, so clicking one of the cards hides the container of the cards and displays the poll container and the container to add comments.
-I made it so that upon reloading or by clicking the website logo, the home page with the card container shows up.
-I also set up the Nedb database and created the search bar that enables the user to search the required courses by fetching from the database.
-I also implemented the get requests that allows the user to see all the comments of a course when the user opens a course.
-I set up the socket.io framework to make the comment section work in real time.
-So, multiple get requests are not required when the user adds a comment and other users can reply in real time.
-I made the comment section where users can post their reviews.
-Added multiple effects like hover.
-After that I styled the entire web application using css to fit the theme of the university.
-Styling the web application to make it look minimalistic and clean for a streamlined experience was one of the tougher parts.
-Additionally, I made a filter option where courses are shown by clicking on majors and added the option of professor specific comments.
-I also implemented the feature of course specific study focus rooms where students can join and collaborate together.
-.